 WHAT IS HOSPICE CARE?

-Hospice is a special type of care designed to provide comfort and support to patients and their families when a life-limiting illness no longer responds to cure-oriented treatments.
+Hospice care is a special type of care designed to provide comfort and support to clients and their families when a life-limiting illness no longer responds to cure-oriented treatments.

 WHEN SHOULD I CONSIDER HOSPICE?

 Most people believe they care only receive hospice services during the last few days or weeks of life.
 Actually clients typically could have qualified long before choosing to elect their hospice benefits.
 We encourage families to seek a hospice evaluation early when decline in health status is occurring so as to secure the full benefits of the hospice program.
 An evaluation by an Elevation Hospice nurse, in consultation with your doctor, can be done free of charge to determine if you or a loved one are eligible for hospice services.
 In addition to specific terminal diagnoses, some general indicators of health decline may also demonstrate a need for a hospice evaluation;